ArnavBalyan/Smart-India-Hackathon-2020-Finale/README.md

 > - Privacy Policy
 > - Routes to the Backend Database and our Dashboards. <br>

-The Flask uWsgi application is deployed using a Gunicorn server which is behing Nginx for production scale along with Restful APIs which serve json data to the hardware.
+The Flask uWsgi app is deployed using a Gunicorn server which is behing Nginx for production scale along with Restful APIs which serve json data to the hardware.